Link to this headingiOS Platform

 TODO

-Check Firebase settings by finding the https://\<firebaseProjectName\>.firebaseio.com/.json
+Check Firebase settings by finding the https://\<firebaseProjectName\>.firebaseio.com/.json request

 New Crypto should use the Swift Crypto Library.